Vegueria: After the transition to democracy

 Catalan regional plan of 1995, used as the basis for different vegueries projects.

-Following Franco's death and Spain's return to a democratic system, the Catalan comarques were reinstated by the Catalan government in 1987, although the vegueries have yet to be formally recognised by the State.
+Following Franco's death and Spain's transition to democracy, the Catalan comarques were reinstated by the Catalan government in 1987, although the vegueries have yet to be formally recognised by the State.

 Under the 2006 Statute of Autonomy, the four Catalan diputacions, which follow the Spanish province system, were to be superseded by seven consells de vegueries, additionally taking over many of the comarques' functions.
 However, in June 2010, the Spanish Constitutional Court declared any changes to the statewide provinces system as unconstitutional, thus only allowing vegueries as long as the provinces system remained.
 The Vegueries Law was approved on 27 July 2010 in Parliament.
-The approval provided for the replacement of the provincial councils by their own bodies, the vegueria councils (consell de vegueria), formed by the president and the Vegueria councillors.
+The approval provided for the replacement of the provincial councils by their own bodies, the vegueria councils (consell de vegueria), formed by the president and the vegueria councillors.
 Although the law allows for an inter-municipal government and the organisation of the services of the Generalitat de Catalunya, the unapproved proposal aims to replace the current provincial deputations and to make the administrative structures more efficient.

 The law does not define any vegueria capitals and allows for creating or deleting any.
 After some opposition from some territories, it was made possible for the Aran Valley to retain its government (included in the Regional Plan as Alt Pirineu i Aran, vegueria named Alt Pirineu) and on August 3, 2016, Parliament approved the legislative initiative that advocated the creation of the eighth vegueria, Penedès.